ganeshsar/TalonInteractionZones/README.md

 ### Notes:
-* (Advanced users) all generated files are placed in ...user/GanzInteractionZones/ feel free to manually export pngs directly to this folder as well as manually adjust the generated configuration files.
+* (Advanced users) all generated files are placed in /InteractionZones/ feel free to manually export pngs directly to this folder as well as manually adjust the generated configuration files.
 Be warned that using pdf_parser.py will overwrite any manually adjusted configuration data.
 * See settings.py to further customize the way that interaction zones work (zone opacity, toggle switch location, etc.)
 * Using really really small fonts with a small screen size will usually cause the pdfparser to fail to automatically convert your pdf.
-In this case you should manually export your .png and .txt config files to the GanzInteractionZones folder.
+In this case you should manually export your .png and .txt config files to the InteractionZones folder.

 # Acknowledgements:
 * End-user Experience Design, Brinzerdecalli: inspired by the needs and ideas of Brinzerdecalli.